CUBRID/cubrid-manual/en/admin/control.rst

     Displays standby jobs in the job queue.

 .. option:: -c

-    When the SHARD of the cubrid_broker.conf is set to ON, client information connected to the proxy is output.
+    Displays the information of clients which access the proxy when **SHARD** in cubrid_broker.conf is set to ON.

 .. option:: -m

-    When the SHARD of the cubrid_broker.conf is set to ON, the SHARD state and statistical information are output.
+    Displays the SHARD status and the statistical information when **SHARD** in cubrid_broker.conf is set to ON.

 .. option:: -S

-    Separated by shard db, the rest of the -b option items except NAME, PID, PORT, JQ, and #CONNECT are output, and ID, SHARD-Q, and #REQUEST are additionally output.
+    For each shard DB, it displays **-b** option's items except NAME, PID, PORT and JQ and #CONNECT; in addition, it displays ID, SHARD-Q and #REQUEST.

-.. option:: -p
+.. option:: -P

-    Separated by proxy, the rest of the -b option items except NAME, PID, PORT, and JQ are output, and ID, SHARD-Q, and #RESTART are additionally output.
+    For each proxy, it displays **-b** option's items except NAME, PID, PORT and JQ; in addition, it displays ID, SHARD-Q and #RESTART.

 .. option:: -f